amethystaurora-robo/simulation_practice/README.md

   <img src="https://github.com/amethystaurora-robo/simulation_practice/blob/main/images/Simulation_5.png" width="700">
 </p>

-These results show no qualitative changes in behavior of the system, other than in Simulation 2, which looks to me more like a long, chaotic transient rather than a true attractor.
+These results show no qualitative changes in behavior of the system.
+In Simulation 2 a long transient can be observed before settlement in the true attractor.
+A new approach may be needed to observe transitions in the Gottwald model.

 References: